Impact of Systematic Redshift Errors on the Cross-correlation of the Lyman-$\alpha$ Forest with Quasars at Small Scales Using DESI Early Data: Results

 Our initial thought for this discrepancy is the disappearance of the \texttt{MgII} emission line from quasar spectra above redshift $z \approx 2.5$.
 The \texttt{MgII} line, a reliable indicator of systemic redshift \cite{hewettwild10, afr2013}, is located beyond the observable range of the DESI spectrographs at these redshifts.
 We therefore rely on the high ionization broad lines, which often display significant velocity shifting \cite{shen2016}, to obtain redshift estimates at $z > 2.5$.
 This is also suggested by \cite{edmond}, who report a ``kink" at $z \sim 2.5$ when comparing the redshift estimates from DESI to those from SDSS (their figure 16).
 However, this is unlikely the cause of the ``kink" due to the observable range of the BOSS spectrographs being very similar to DESI \cite{boss}, as eBOSS would lose access to the \texttt{MgII} line at similar redshifts to DESI.

-The apparent underestimation of DESI redshifts persisted when updating the quasar templates in Redrock for processing the DESI year one quasar sample \cite{brodzeller2023}.
+The apparent underestimation of DESI redshifts persisted when updating the quasar templates in Redrock for processing the DESI year one quasar sample, as they did not account for the \lya optical depth \cite{brodzeller2023}.
 In section \ref{sec:zdep}, we discuss the improvements in redshift performance for DESI year 1 data at $z > 2$ when using an updated version of Redrock and quasar templates that properly model \lya optical~depth.